dplayz/codenamecore/content/blog/season-5-end.md

 ---
-category: post
+title: Season 5 End
-title: "Season 5 End"
+date: 2021-06-06T13:02:05.000Z
-date: 2021-06-06T13:02:05Z
+draft: true
-description: "As 1.17 to be released on June 8 2021, admins and the community decided to end Season 5.
-This is normal event, to keep engagement of members, and to comply to the changes that Caves and Cliffs Update Part 1 will bring."
+customPagePreviewImage: false
-draft: false
+customPagePreviewImageURL: null
 sitemapExclude: false
-customPagePreviewImage: false
+description: As 1.17 to be released on June 8 2021, admins and the community decided to end Season 5.
+This is normal event, to keep engagement of members, and to comply to the changes that Caves and Cliffs Update Part 1 will bring.
-customPagePreviewImageURL:
+category: post
 ---
 *Will be converted to markdown, please wait*
 <!-- wp:paragraph {"textColor":"black"} -->